One session. Real teammates.

 See if it’s a fit before you commit.

-Showtime is built around the fast-break basketball that made the 80s Lakers must-watch — finishing, passing, transition, and moving as a unit.
-This drop-in drops your athlete into a real Showtime session so you can feel the coaching and the standard firsthand.
+Triple Digits is built around the unselfish teams that turn role players into stars — the kind of culture where everybody’s job is to make the next guy better.
+This drop-in drops your athlete into a real Triple Digits session so you can feel the coaching and the standard firsthand.

 Athletes train in a small-group lab and are placed by skill, not age.
-Coach Adrian runs the Rookie Lab for beginners.
-Coach Jaire runs the Rotation Lab for intermediate players.
+Coach Adrian runs the Rookie Lab for beginners (ages 7–9).
+Coach Jaire runs the Rotation Lab for intermediate players (ages 10–14).
 Coaches meet every player exactly where they are.
 The phase is designed by Dr. Julian Penaranda, a Doctor of Physical Therapy — so athletes build skill and protect growing bodies.

 Your $25 credits toward enrollment

-The drop-in is $25, and that $25 is credited toward your first month if you enroll in the full Showtime phase.
+The drop-in is $25, and that $25 is credited toward enrollment if you join the full Triple Digits phase.
 Effectively a free first session for athletes who decide to commit — zero risk to see if ATLAS is right for your athlete.

 What your athlete trains